mavlink/mavlink/README.md

 ### Installation ###
   1. Clone into a user-writable directory.
   2. Add the repository directory to your `PYTHONPATH`
+  3. Generate MAVLink parser files following the instructions in the next section *AND/OR* run included helper scripts described in the Scripts/Examples secion.

 ### Generating Language-specific Source Files ###